 The project is worth EUR 100 million and implementation starts next month, according to Prime Minister Edi Rama

-The French partner’s fixed rate applies for only half of the capacity at Karavasta for the first 15 years, while the remainder of the output will be sold through a long-term contract at market prices.
+The French partner’s fixed rate applies for only half of the capacity at Karavasta for the first 15 years, while the remainder of the output is planned to be sold through long-term contracts.

 Two solar power projects near protected areas